Can a foreigner get a driving license in Belgium?

 Obtaining a Belgian driving license offers other benefits besides allowing you to drive legally in Belgium.
 Here are some:

-• If a Belgian license is lost or stolen, replacing it is straightforward if it's registered.
+If a Belgian license is lost or stolen, replacing it is straightforward if it's registered.
 You only need to report the theft to the police, obtain a certificate of loss or theft, and then apply for a duplicate at your local municipality in Belgium.

-Get Sworn translation services for foreign driver's license exchange in Belgium.
+Get sworn translation services for the exchange of a foreign driver's license in Belgium.
+Request a quote to get started.